 8) Proprietary Products and Affiliated Funds.
-Our affiliates receive compensation if investment products they manage are purchased in an Eagle account or for an Advisory VA policy (for example, MainStay Funds or IndexIQ ETFs in an Eagle account or, for Advisory VAs, the NYLI Portfolios).
-The MainStay family of mutual funds and NYLI Portfolios are managed by New York Life Investment Management ("NYLIM"), and the IndexIQ ETFs are managed by IndexIQ Advisors LLC.
-Both are distributed through NYLIFE Distributors LLC.
+Our affiliates receive compensation if investment products they manage (for example, NYLI mutual funds and ETFs) are purchased in an Eagle account or for an Advisory VA policy.
+The NYLI family of mutual funds and the NYLI ETFs, both managed by NYLIM, are distributed through NYLIFE Distributors LLC.
+They can be identified by "NYLI" in the fund name.